 Pilgrimage assignments are based on the date of receipt of a believer’s request for pilgrimage.
 More information.

 All correspondence regarding pilgrimage requests is exchanged directly between the individual pilgrim and the Bahá’í World Centre.
 Applicants are asked to communicate with the World Centre in writing only; telephoned requests for pilgrimage cannot be accepted.
-Correspondence to the Department of Pilgrimage may be by email, post, or fax.
+Correspondence to the Department of Pilgrimage may be by email or post.
 More information.

 There is to be a lapse of three years from the date of the completion of a believer’s pilgrimage to the date of the subsequent one.
 More information.

 Believers may not exchange their places in the pilgrimage queue, give up their places for friends or relatives, or transfer their pilgrimage invitation to another person.

 A Bahá’í in good standing may apply for pilgrimage on behalf of a total of 15 family members, whether Bahá’í or non-Bahá’í, to whom he or she is closely related.
 For each family member, three years must elapse between the end of one pilgrimage and the start of another.
 The family members who are eligible for inclusion on the original application or for addition to an existing application are limited to:

 Fiancé(e)s, spouses, children, parents, siblings, grandparents, grandchildren, aunts, uncles, nieces and nephews, and similar categories of relations formed by legal bonds such as marriage or adoption.
 More information.

 Parents are discouraged from bringing children under the age of ten.
 In the event they do, they should know that children are not permitted to visit the International Archives Building unless they have passed their ninth birthday.
 Parents may not call upon World Centre staff for babysitting services; it will be necessary for them to make their own arrangements for childcare.
 More information.